DarkS34/Hotel-Managing-System-API-REST-AUTH/README.md

 | **POST** | /api/v1/users/:userId/book/:accommodationId | Book a specific accommodation.
 Can only be performed by an **authorized user**. |
 | **PUT** | /api/v1/users/:id | Update a user by ID.
 Can be performed by the **same user** or an **admin**. |
 | **DELETE** | /api/v1/users/:id | Delete a user by ID.
 Can be performed by the **same user** or an **admin**. |

-## Seed
-The seed only generates new Hotels.